Traumatism/maeel/docs/README.md

 ## Introduction

-maeel is a functionnal stack-oriented programming language that uses concatenation to parse instructions.
+maeel is a functional stack-oriented programming language that uses concatenation to parse instructions.

 ### Example